comychitz/knowledge/programming/fundamentals/README.md

     * B-tree
     * Red-black tree

+#### red-black tree
+* Operations: search, insert, remove (all O(log(n)))
+* Criteria of the tree
+    1. a node is either red or black
+    2. the root and leaves (NULL) are black
+    3. if a node is red, then its children are black
+        * note that its ok for black nodes to have black children
+    4. all paths from a node to its NULL descendents contain the same number of black nodes
+        * when couting black nodes, we exclude the starting nodes color

 ### binary indexed tree
 * [Wikipedia Article - Fenwick Tree](https://en.wikipedia.org/wiki/Fenwick_tree)
 * A Fenwick tree or binary indexed tree is a data structure that can efficiently